Home

 • "And all that dwell upon the earth shall worship him, whose names are not written in the Book of Life of the Lamb slain from the foundation of the world."

-And really, I do not understand why this principle would be so hard for some to understand.
-Because, that people can pervert God's Covenant relationship and be cut off from Him corporately, is well documented in the Bible, and vividly illustrated in the Old Testament.
+Actually, I do not think that this principle should really be so difficult for some to understand because the truth that people can pervert God's Covenant relationship and be cut off from Him corporately, is well documented within the Bible, and also vividly illustrated in the Old Testament.

 Exodus 32:32--33